 The project agreement defines the co-operation and relationship between the grantees, particularly with regard to authorship rights, access to data and research results.
 If one of the grantees needs to be replaced within a research group, the new and the current grantees must jointly file an application with the SNSF.
-The respective applications will be added as an annex to the original project agreement.

 The Review Panel members are responsible for the scientific support and quality assurance of the module.
-Two members of the Review Panel act as supporting experts for a project (see allocation in table below).
+Two members of each Review Panel act as supporting experts for a project.
 They assume the role as experts and advisors and follow the projects which are assigned to them critically and constructively.
-They support the research work, are aware of the current state of research, communication and application activities of the project and are responsible for assessing the progress made in the project (providing feedback on progress reports and Site visits, and evaluating the mid-term report).
+They support the research work, are aware of the current state of research, communication and application activities of the project, and are responsible for assessing the progress made in the project (evaluation of progress, mid-term and final reports; conducting Site visits).
+The assignment of Review Panel members to the projects is non-exclusive and for specific elements of a project specific experts within the Panel can be consulted.

 The president of a Review Panel prepares together with the programme coordinator the meetings of the Review Panel.
 S/He chairs the Review Panel meetings and ensures that all Panel members can bring forward their opinions/assessments and arguments in the discussions.
 The president keeps an overview of the research progress of all projects (focus on scientific quality) and takes part, whenever possible, in the scientific support of all projects.
+Decisions by the Review Panel are prepared by the president of the Review Panel together with the programme coordinator.
+The president has the final ballot in all decisions to be made by the Review Panel.
 S/He serves as spokesperson for the module and may delegate this function to other members of the Review Panel.